 Question: Thank you very much for allowing us to ask questions.
 I have atrophic rhinitis.
 Can this be caused by allergies?
 I have many airborne allergies.
 Also, how would you culture the bacteria?
 Mucous?
 Or swab (this does not seem to work)?
 I took one month of Levaquin and for that month and the month after I felt great.
 Then it came back.
 Is there a better protocol?
 I saw medical articles that said three months of Cipro, or rifampin or streptomycin injections where curative.

 Any guidance would be truly appreciated.

-Sinus cultures need to be taken of the mucous directly where it comes out of the sinuses to be accurate.
-This needs to be done with a telescope in the nose (a blind nasal swab is not helpful) and I would expect this to be done by any sinus specialist.
-While we know the most common organisms causing sinus infections statistically, each individual may have an unusual organism and it is always best to treat with the most appropriate antibiotics, when needed.
+Sinus cultures need to be taken off the mucous directly where it comes out of the sinuses to be accurate.
+This needs to be done with a telescope in the nose (a blind nasal swab is not helpful), and I would expect this to be done by any sinus specialist.
+While we know the most common organisms causing sinus infections statistically, each individual may have an unusual organism, and it is always best to treat with the most appropriate antibiotics when needed.

 I hope this helps clear things up.